 The ratio on a bag of fertilizer refers to the concentration of these macronutrients in the fertilizer.
 For example, a 3-1-2 fertilizer will contain 3% nitrogen, 1% phosphorus and 2% potassium.

 But macronutrients are not all your plant needs.
-Secondary nutrients like calcium and magnesium and micronutrients like iron or boron are also essential.
-High-quality fertilizers should have these nutrients mixed in the right amounts for holistic plant health.
+Secondary nutrients like calcium, magnesium, and micronutrients like iron or boron are also essential.
+High-quality fertilizers should mix these nutrients in the right amounts for holistic plant health.

 Types of Fertilizer

-The sheer number of fertilizers out there, with their confusing labels and buzzwords, can be difficult to navigate.
+The sheer number of fertilizers, with their confusing labels and buzzwords, can be difficult to navigate.
 However, an understanding of the different types of fertilizers and their purposes can help to clarify the chaos.

 Slow-release vs Water-soluble

-While these two types of fertilizer are not polar opposites, they are different in terms of the speed of nutrient availability.
+While these two types of fertilizer are not opposites, they are different regarding the speed of nutrient availability.

-Slow-release fertilizers, available either in pellets or in sticks that are buried in the soil, release nutrients when exposed to water.
+Slow-release fertilizers, available in pellets or sticks buried in the soil, release nutrients when exposed to water.
 They break down over time to add nutrients to the soil in stages.
 This lowers the amount of time you spend fertilizing but takes away an element of control.

 Water-soluble fertilizers are designed to be immediately used up by the plants.
-As nutrients are transported around the plant through water, they are quickly absorbed by the roots.
+As nutrients are transported around the plant through water, the roots quickly absorb them.
 However, that does mean they need to be applied more often and don’t remain in the soil for long periods.

 Organic vs Inorganic/Synthetic

-Organic fertilizers are made from plant or animals materials, while inorganic or synthetic fertilizers are mined or created from non-living matter.
+Organic fertilizers are made from plant or animal materials, while inorganic or synthetic fertilizers are mined or created from non-living matter.

 As the common saying goes – organic fertilizers feed the soil, and inorganic fertilizers feed the plants.
-The one you choose will depend on the needs of your plant at the time.
+The one you choose will depend on your plant’s needs at the time.

 Dry vs Liquid